 Sure, it’s energetic and exciting for the gym bros out there, but it’s a complete turn-off for women.
 And people find these types of advertisements out of touch.

 Most men’s pre-workout mixes pack high doses of caffeine, producing side effects such as jitters, itching, and interrupted sleep.
 While not beneficial for anyone, these caffeine highs — and subsequent crashes — can be extremely harmful and have detrimental effects in women, leading to poor workouts.
 That’s the exact opposite of what you want in a healthy pre-workout supplement designed for women.

 Despite what we may have grown up associating with pre-workout powders and supplements, most gym-goers and fitness enthusiasts are not all about becoming the next great bodybuilding champion.
 In which case there’s no reason to invest in a protein-dense bulking formula.

 In fact, pre-workout mixes are extremely versatile since they work by giving you an added energy boost before and throughout your workout.
 They can even help with body slimming and burning body fat.
 Thus our primary focus in this ranking is healthy pre-workout supplements for women that offer a wide-range of benefits to fitness enthusiasts of all kinds.

 For even more options, from sugar-free pre-workouts to organic and keto-friendly pre-workouts, check out our full ranking of the 50 best pre-workout supplements.

-Caffeine is the key ingredient in all pre-workouts.
+Caffeine is the key ingredient in all pre-workout products.
 It gives you that accelerated kick, the energy drive that doubles the experience and benefit of your workout.
-But, the higher the levels of caffeine, the worse the side effects.
+But the higher the levels of caffeine, the greater the risk of side effects.